 We created a butterfly habitat on a dry and barren land.
 The place is now turned into a mini forest full of myriad colours of flowers and butterflies.
-There has been 85% survival rate.
-One could now spot around 30 different species of butterflies as compared to 2-3 butterfly species found before the project.
-It has been observed that not only butterflies but the bird population has also increased.
-Also the soil quality has improved showing increase in the population of the earthworms.
+There has been 100% survival rate.
+37 species of butterflies, 15 species of other insects, 6 species of birds, and 2 species of reptiles were recorded compared to zero species prior the project.
+The soil quality has improved showing increase in the population of the earthworms.
 Entire school has become butterfly savvy with increase of their population and sightings.
 Students attendance has improved.
 Tourists have also started visiting the school premises for butterfly watching.

 This is an unique ecosystem plantation approach as we have fit in the butterfly plants without disturbing the conventional look of the well pruned garden.
 A second line of nectar and host plants all along the edges of the garden was created.
 The survival rate at this site was hampered due to the renovation work of the garden.
-However in terms of butterflies we were able to record 29 species of butterflies have been recorded at the site.
+However in terms of butterflies we were able to record 29 species of butterflies compared to zero species prior the project.

 This was the first site that was developed into a butterfly habitat.
-32 species of saplings were planted here on complete barren land.
+30 species of saplings were planted here on complete barren land.
 The habitat was well established during the first year however the survival rate of the plants at this site was hampered due to water shortage and lack of maintenance.
 33 butterfly species were recorded post establishment of the habitat.

 LEC was appointed as a consultant to develop the butterfly and bird zone at GEV.
 LEC conducted a survey of bird and butterfly population at GEV, developed plan of the butterfly and bird zone plantation, suggested installations for the zones, developed educational materials like bird and butterfly brochure, 50 plant signages and 15 outdoor exhibits on birds and butterflies and conducted a training programme for the GEV staff.
 Total 63 bird species from 37 families and 64 butterfly species from 5 families were recorded at GEV during the three months survey.